zinqlabs/stagehand/README.md

 Running all evals can take some time.
 We have a convenience script `example.ts` where you can develop your new single eval before adding it to the set of all evals.

 You can run `npm run example` to execute and iterate on the eval you are currently developing.

+#### Adding a New Model

+To add a new model to Stagehand, follow these steps:

+1. **Define the Model**: Add the new model name to the `AvailableModel` type in the `LLMProvider.ts` file.
+This ensures that the model is recognized by the system.

+2. **Map the Model to a Provider**: Update the `modelToProviderMap` in the `LLMProvider` class to associate the new model with its corresponding provider.
+This mapping is crucial for determining which client to use.

+3. **Implement the Client**: If the new model requires a new client, implement a class that adheres to the `LLMClient` interface.
+This class should define all necessary methods, such as `createChatCompletion`.

+4. **Update the `getClient` Method**: Modify the `getClient` method in the `LLMProvider` class to return an instance of the new client when the new model is requested.

 ### Building the SDK